Stalin-143/xero-build/README.md

 #### Included Features

-Some features available via the toolkit were already applied on the ISO, since it was initially created for Vanilla Arch.
+This initial release currently only boots on **EFI** machines, **Legacy Boot** is currently broken.
+Make sure you use it on a modern *EFI* system.
+Also some features available via the toolkit were already applied on the ISO, since it was initially created for Vanilla Arch.
 Find the list of what has already been applied below :

 <div align="center">